 Either way, it’s not economical to hire your own paparazzi.
 Luckily, most of us carry around a pretty darn good camera in our pockets.
 A few tips and some practice will have you documenting those everyday moments in no time!

 Here are my top 5 Tips & Tricks for Better, Brighter Phone Pictures of Your Children.
 Want more tips?
-Get a series of three, The Basics, Composition, and Editing Apps with extended tips by clicking HERE!
+Get a series of three, The Basics, Composition, and Editing Apps with extended tips by subscribing to my email list.
+I promise not to spam you.
+You can unsubscribe anytime.

 Tip #1: Know the iPhone Camera Hacks!